Global chip shortage: what is it, why is it happening, and when will it end?

 The global chip shortage, also called the semiconductor shortage, is something that seems to have snuck up on everyone in the world, even though it's something that should have been obvious.

 Just about everything nowadays has silicon chips in it, from our phones and computers to our kitchen appliances and even our cars.
-And all of this tech is becoming increasingly advanced so that the best processors aren't being reserved for just the latest gaming PC.
+And all of this tech is becoming increasingly advanced, so the best processors aren't being reserved for just the latest gaming PC.

-This also isn't the first time it's happened: a major chip shortage occured in 1988 (opens in new tab) due to high demand; in 2000 due to Intel experiencing a shortage of several products (opens in new tab); and in 2011, an earthquake in Japan caused a severe shortage of NAND memory and displays (opens in new tab), just to name a few.
+This also isn't the first time it's happened: major chip shortages occurred on several occasions previously, including in 1988 (opens in new tab) due to high demand and in 2000 due to Intel experiencing a shortage of several products (opens in new tab), while in 2011, an earthquake in Japan caused a severe shortage of NAND memory and displays (opens in new tab).

-Chip shortages tend to happen due to either supply chain or human labor reasons, but instead of the industries so reliant on these chips looking to overhaul the production process to make it less vulnerable to these shortages, it remains business as usual even as these crises continue to occur.
+Chip shortages tend to happen due to either supply chain or human labor reasons, but rather than the industries that are so reliant on these chips looking to overhaul the production process to make it less vulnerable to these shortages, it's largely been a case of business as usual.

 What is the global chip shortage?